PoofTesure/A02_water_level_gauge/README.md

 Using emelianov's modbus library, this project read or write the holding register of the A02 synchronously and output the water level to a LCD.
 ESP32 used in this project is connected to RS485 module using ESP32's serial pin.
 # Usage
-Create a class with modbus object and the address of the A02;
-Use readRange function to get real-time measurement.
+Create a class with modbus object and the address of the A02 Use readRange function to get real-time measurement.
-User setAddress to change the current adress of the A02.
+Use setAddress to change the current adress of the A02.